 It’s impossible to compare Lighthouse results between different services.
-Only when recording in a stable environment, under the same conditions, we’ll be able to draw confident conclusions about our site’s performance.
+Only when recording in a stable environment, under the same conditions, we’ll be able to draw confident conclusions about our site speed.

 If you’d like to know more about the differences in Lighthouse tests, read our guide on differences between Calibre and PageSpeed Insights.
-Expecting the same results from various tools is one of the common mistakes teams should avoid when monitoring performance.
+Expecting the same results from various tools is one of the common mistakes teams should avoid when monitoring speed.

 A significant first step in improving your Performance Score is continuously monitoring it in a variety of user scenarios.
 Once we can quantify the quality of user experience, we will be better equipped to act on this information.

 Each Lighthouse test provides actionable recommendations on how to improve your speed (which you can find in the Snapshot → Performance tab in Calibre).
 Now that you know which metrics contribute to the Performance Score, you can also investigate them individually to make targeted improvements.

 Based on the type of metrics involved in the score calculation, it will be worth to invest time in the following:

 Armed with both the understanding of the scoring algorithm and the most common areas to focus on will result in tangible improvements in your speed metrics, including the Performance Score.